Overview

 Caution

-The lipid names put in the query parameters must be percent-encoded to avoid issues that can be caused by the special characters and spaces.
+The lipid names put in the query parameters may need to be percent-encoded to avoid issues that can be caused by the special characters and spaces.

 The lipid name Cer 18:1;2/16:0 thus becomes : Cer%2018%3A1%3B2%2F16%3A0